swhsiang/algo-note/README.md

-# leetcode-py
+# Algorithms

+## Structure of repo

+* According to [Algorithm Note](http://www.csie.ntnu.edu.tw/~u91029/), convert the c code to python code.

-A implementation of problems in LeetCode.com.
-Written in Python.
+* Implement the solutions of problems in LeetCode.com

+LICIENCE MIT